jeffreysilver/slowcovid-lambdas/docs/drill-progress.md

 * A relational database (Amazon Aurora, postgresql-compatible version)
 * A DynamoDB table used for drill scheduling
 * [Updater](../stopcovid/drill_progress/aws_lambdas/update_drill_status.py): A consumer of the Dialog Context's event stream that updates the database based on each event.
 The Updater also handles on-demand drill initiation, which occurs when a user first validates or when they request a new drill by typing MORE.
-* [Next drill scheduler](../stopcovid/drill_progress/aws_lambdas/schedule_next_drills_to_trigger.py): A cron that runs daily to find users who need new drills.
+* [Next Drill Scheduler](../stopcovid/drill_progress/aws_lambdas/schedule_next_drills_to_trigger.py): A cron that runs daily to find users who need new drills.
 Those user-drill combinations are recorded in DynamoDB for distribution over the next 3 hours — to avoid flooding twilio with a bunch of messages at once.
-* [Scheduled drill initiator](../stopcovid/drill_progress/aws_lambdas/trigger_scheduled_drill.py): Initiates drills scheduled by the previous lambda, by enqueueing a command for the Dialog Context.
+* [Scheduled Drill Initiator](../stopcovid/drill_progress/aws_lambdas/trigger_scheduled_drill.py): Initiates drills scheduled by the Next Drill Scheduler lambda, by enqueueing a command for the Dialog Context.
 * [Reminder sender](../stopcovid/drill_progress/aws_lambdas/trigger_reminders.py): A cron that sends reminders for users who haven't interacted in a while.
-Enqueues a command for the Dialog Context to actually send the reminders.
+Enqueues a command for the Dialog Context to send the reminders.